EComes-DigiPen/fpsc-resources/quake/Quake-Resources.md

 ### Shareware Game Data:
 * [Quake](quake1_shareware_pak0.7z)
-    This article on one of the many sites bearing the name "Quake Wiki" covers how to get the shareware version of Quake.
-The version linked on this site requires an FTP client (WinSCP is recommended, FileZilla has adware) to download it directly from id Software's own FTP archives.
+    The Quake 1 shareware game data file.
+Requires [7-Zip](http://7-zip.org) to extract the .pak file from the compressed archive.
+Create a folder named "id1" next to your source port's executable, and place the .pak file in there.
 * [nQuake](http://nquake.com)
     nQuake is an easy setup program for QuakeWorld.
-The nQuake installer will download the Quake shareware game data as well as the ezQuake source port.
+The nQuake installer will automatically download the Quake shareware game data along with the ezQuake source port.
 * [Quake 2 Starter](http://q2s.tastyspleen.net/)
     "Quake II Starter is a free, standalone Quake II installer for Windows that uses the freely available 3.14 demo, 3.20 point release and the multiplayer-focused Q2PRO client to create a functional setup that's capable of playing online."
 * [Quake 3 Arena Demo](Q3ADemo.7z)